insertjokehere/willhughes.name/content/post/thinklight_command_line.md

 <!--more-->

 I have a Lenovo{{< ann 1 >}} Thinkpad T420 that I use as a secondary workstation when I don't need the full power of my main desktop (and don't want to be too anti-social shutting myself away in the office).
 Its great - rugged, repairable, cheap, powerful enough for my purposes{{< ann 2 >}} and given that it looks like a relic from the Soviet era unlikely to get stolen.
-One of the features it has that I'm sure seemed like a good idea at the time is a LED just above the webcam with a lens that lets it illuminates maybe 30% of the keyboard, which some clever marketing person decided should be called a Thinklight.
+One of the features it has that I'm sure seemed like a good idea at the time is a LED just above the web cam with a lens that lets it illuminates maybe 30% of the keyboard, which some clever marketing person decided should be called a Thinklight.
 Yup.

-Anyway, it turns out that the Linux kernel that ships with Ubuntu includes a driver{{< ann 3 >}} that exposes the Thinklight - and for some reason, the power and sleep LEDs - as targets for the Linux LED subsystem.
-The practical upshot of this is you can control the LEDs by writing magic values into special files in the sysfs.
+Anyway, it turns out that the Linux kernel that ships with Ubuntu includes a driver{{< ann 3 >}} that exposes the Thinklight - and for some reason, the power and sleep LED's - as targets for the Linux LED subsystem.
+The practical upshot of this is you can control the LED's by writing magic values into special files in the sysfs.

 This means you can do: